Jennifer Heil: 2010 Vancouver Olympics

 According to CTV an average of about 6.6 million and a peak of 8 million Canadians tuned into their television to watch Heil try and break the gold medal slump.
 More Canadians watched Heil try to win gold than the 6 million that had watched the New Orleans Saints win Super Bowl XLIV.

 Following her 2010 Olympics silver medal win at the Cypress Mountain venue near Vancouver, Heil went on to say that this would likely be her last games.
 Heil said that she wants to win a third world championship next year in 2011, following that she would like to get on with her post-mogul career.
-Heil said she hoped to finish her degree in management studies at McGill University after retiring following the 2010–11 season and planned to continue her work in jewellery design.
 She also stated that she plans to continue her work in philanthropy.
 Following the 2010 Olympics Heil again made a donation of $25,000, this time to Because I am a Girl, an organization that helps lift girls out of poverty.
 Heil said of her donation that "I’ve had the power in my hands to help and many young girls don’t have that same power.
 We want to make this Canada’s most giving Games ever."
 Alexandre Bilodeau also made a donation but he made his to the Canadian Association of Pediatric Health Centres for cerebral palsy.
 They both went on to encourage others to give saying that they have the ability to give back and if others were to help in their own way it would make a difference.